-Resident: I want to thank the Board for selecting Metz.
-I think it was a great choice and I know the Board and Metz has lots of priorities when it comes to setting up the restaurant.
+Iris Realmuto: I want to thank the Board for selecting Metz.
+I think it was a great choice and I know the Board and Metz have lots of priorities when it comes to setting up the restaurant.
 I'd like to encourage them to have an account system towards the top of the priority list so that residents don't need a credit card or cash to use the restaurant.
-I think many people coming out of like a card gate wouldn't get take out on the way home.
+I think many people coming out of the card room would get take out on the way home.
 Or if they are at the pool they would get a drink.
 I think the more we can do to encourage residents to use the restaurant and make it easier, the more they will.
 Thank you.